coleyr/PaintedLake/content/posts/the-world-as-we-know-it.md

 ---
-title: The World As We Know It
+title: 'The World As We Know It'
 date: 2020-10-03
 tags: ['Uncategorized', 'Carl Schreiber']
 ---